 How long is it till the sunset date?

-What will happen if I do not upgrade by January 1st, 2020?
+What will happen if I did not upgrade by January 1st, 2020?

 If people find catastrophic security problems in Python 2, or in software written in Python 2, then most volunteers will not help fix them.
 If you need help with Python 2 software, then many volunteers will not help you, and over time fewer and fewer volunteers will be able to help you.
 You will lose chances to use good tools because they will only run on Python 3, and you will slow down people who depend on you and work with you.

-Some of these problems will start on January 1.
+Some of these problems started on January 1.
 Other problems will grow over time.